samtaufa/hippo/doc-src/index.md

 a: lively or frisky in action
 </blockquote>

+Hippo is a thin layer built on top [Git](http://git-scm.com/ "Git is a free and open source, distributed version control system") to simplify managing files with metadata (permissions and ownership).
+By maintaining and managing file metadata, the repository can be used to archive and restore a host configuration.

+Conceptually, Hippo serializes metadata before certain Git commands are run, and restores file metadata after others.

 Because Hippo is a thin layer (wrapper) around [Git](http://git-scm.com/ "Git is a free & open source, distributed version control system"), the terminology used in Hippo is very much that used in Git.
 Likewise, *git* and related support tools can be used in many parts of the Hippo repository.

 ## Up and Running